SpineEventEngine/chat-bot/ENVIRONMENT.md

 ## Hangouts Chat API

 The bot uses [Hangout Chat API][chat-api] and is linked to the GCP project.
-It is only possible to have a single bot per the GCP project.
+It is only possible to have a single bot per GCP project.

 The bot configuration is only available via the web UI console.
 The bot is published in accordance to the publishing [guide][publishing-guide] where the essential configurations are: